tnguyen-tx/TrafficLight/README.md

 Output port for road lights is port B (pin 0-5).
 Output port for pedestrian lights is port E (pin 1 and 3).
 Three sensors are 3 pin 0-2 from port F.
 A state machine is design to guarantee the traffic flow.
+GoE: Cars can go west-east, the light is green
+WaitE: Cars on west-east need to wait, the light is yellow
+GoN: Cars can go north-south, the light is green
+WaitN: Cars on north-south need to wait, the light is yellow
+Walk: Pedestrians can walk, walk light is green
+Wait_W: Pedestrians need to wait, red light
+Hurry: Pedestrians need to be hurry, blinking green light

 ![image](https://user-images.githubusercontent.com/57820377/168492827-a44d0b4a-8818-4d1e-b945-ce3dfad55af1.png)